Hi, I'm Denise.

 The idea for my first book, Buzzy the Bumblebee, came to me when I discovered scientific research that suggested bumble bees are not aeronautically equipped to fly.
 My first thought was, “It’s a good thing bumble bees don’t know that!”
 Soon followed by the question, “What would happen if they found out?”
 To this day, I feel it is a wonderful way to inspire people to “bee-lieve” in themselves and their dreams.

 I was recently asked, “What are your dreams and goals?”

 Helping others tell their stories, sharing my enthusiasm for reading and writing with schoolchildren and teachers across the country, and encouraging children and adults to tap into their imaginations to create richer, fuller lives are continuing goals for me.
-Other aspirations include embracing imperfections, Soultreats, (more on this to come!), keeping my senses alive and open to inspiration, and living in the moment in order to be the best mother, daughter, sister, friend, citizen, dreamer, gardener, and grandma (yes, I’m going to be a GRANDMA!) that I can be.
+Other aspirations include embracing imperfections, Soultreats, (more on this to come!), keeping my senses alive and open to inspiration, and living in the moment in order to be the best mother, daughter, grandma, sister, friend, citizen, dreamer, gardener, etc. that I can be.

 “What if you wake up some day, and you're 65 or 75, and you never got your novel or memoir written; or you didn't go swimming in warm pools or oceans because your thighs were jiggly or you had a nice big comfortable tummy; or you were just so strung out on perfectionism and people-pleasing that you forgot to have a big juicy creative life, of imagination and radical silliness and staring off into space like when you were a kid?
 It's going to break your heart.
 Don't let this happen.” - Anne Lamott